7 striking facts about the money tech companies are making

 Four of the industry's giants — Facebook, Microsoft, Amazon and Google parent Alphabet — reported unexpectedly large profits this week.
 (Amazon's profit more than doubled Thursday.)
 A fifth, Apple, releases earnings on Tuesday.
 These companies are the largest on Earth, at least in terms of their market value.

+The large profits come even as the tech industry, notably Facebook, faces questions about the extent to which companies depend on collecting personal data on users to fuel their advertising revenue.

-But their raw financial figures only tell you so much.
+Raw financial figures only tell you so much, though.
 Here are seven facts you might not know about the lucre the technology industry is rolling in.

 ———